NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 images being tied together.

-The user is strongly cautioned that the difficulty of getting things right greatly increases with dataset complexity.
+The user is strongly cautioned that the difficulty of getting things right and figuring out what went wrong greatly increases with dataset complexity.

-It is very strongly suggested to first try SfS on a site of size perhaps 2000 x 2000 pixels, with a dozen carefully inspected images with slowly varying illumination, and having at least one stereo pair among them that can be used for alignment to the ground.
+It is strongly suggested to first try SfS on a site of size perhaps 2000 x 2000 pixels, with a dozen carefully inspected images with slowly varying illumination, and having at least one stereo pair among them that can be used for alignment to the ground.

-If happy with the results, more images can be added and the site size increased, while the camera poses determined so far can be kept fixed during the rounds of bundle adjustment (options ``--input-adjustments-prefix`` and ``--fixed-image-list``).
-Newly added cameras can be given the nominal adjustment, see :numref:`adjust_files`.
-This will make the ``pc_align`` step likely redundant, since a subset of images is already in the right place, and the hope is that the other ones will conform to these and to the terrain.
+If happy with the results, more images can be added and the site size increased, while the camera poses determined so far may be kept fixed during bundle adjustment (options ``--input-adjustments-prefix`` and ``--fixed-image-list``).
+Newly added cameras can be given the nominal adjustment (:numref:`adjust_files`).

-Given a failed run over a site with 20,000 x 20,000 pixels and 1000 images, it can be very hard to trace back where things went wrong.
-So, it is more efficient of one's time to incrementally increase the complexity.

 The initial terrain
 ^^^^^^^^^^^^^^^^^^^